THE NORDIC SERIES, DAY 5

 FAROE ISLANDS

-Naturally my posts are honest but never too serious but with the effect the Faroe Islands had on me these next few days I will try my hardest to do it justice on these next few posts.
+The Faroe Islands has me.
+My posts are honest but not too serious.
+With the effect the Faroe Islands had on me, I’ll try my hardest to do it justice in the next few posts.
 This place is a different world, its magical!

 IT’S LANDSCAPE IS ON STEROIDS

-Flying into the Faroes I knew I was going to be impressed but that would remain the understatement of my 2019 travels – by far!
+Flying into the Faroes, I knew I’d be impressed, but that became the understatement of my 2019 travels by far!
 The landscape was rugged and although a very small country it still felt very imposing!

 WHERE IS THE FAROE ISLANDS?